“Everything has beauty if you look close enough, even slime mould”

 Here’s a bit about my art:

-I became fascinated by the complex and intricate patterns in nature and excited to find so much beauty hidden beneath the surface.
-I soon began to notice patterns and shapes in my natural environment, on walks in forests, beaches and heathland, even in my own garden.
-Valuable sources of inspiration include, lichen and moss, shells, water and shapes on the shoreline, flowers and trees, tree lines, hills and rock formations.
+I soon began to see things differently in my natural environment, noticing patterns and shapes on walks in forests, beaches and heathland, even in my own garden.
+I’m surrounded by valuable sources of inspiration that include, lichen and moss, shells, water and shapes on the shoreline, flowers and trees, tree lines, hills, landscapes and rock formations.
 I now see patterns everywhere!
+All my drawings are influenced by these patterns, shapes and colours.

 A selection of my drawings have been featured in ‘The Women in Art’ exhibition at The Aspex Gallery in Portsmouth ‘24, The May '25 edition of ‘Artist Close Up’ contemporary art magazine, Long Listed for the VAA Open 2025 and Shortlisted for the VAA Art500 INTERNATIONAL ‘25.

 To see how my drawings have developed over time you can visit my Instagram account where I have shared some of my art since I first started in 2019.
-Find it here @circlesdotslinesdesigns
+Find it here @circlesdotslinesdesigns (I don’t always post regularly as I’m busy drawing)!

 …and a bit about me